-It was labelled the 'midnight-iest' of midnight films at this year's Sundance Film Festival.
+It was labelled the 'midnight-iest' of midnight films at Sundance.
 It promised Nicolas Cage in full beast mode surrounded by dream fugues, animation, psychedelia and demonic symbolism.
 And it delivered on those promises and more.
 Now it's your turn - to turn up, tune in and wig the f-out.

-Director Panos Cosmatos' debut feature, the surreal and atmospheric Beyond the Black Rainbow, was a real eye-opener, but now he's back to rip your eyes out.
-Things begin quietly and soothingly enough in his sophomore effort as we meet lumberjack Red (Cage), who lives with his beloved Mandy (Andrea Riseborough) in a remote cabin - an enviable idyllic co-existence that involves lazing under blankets beneath moonlight and whispering sweet nothings.
-Before long, into this Prozaced wilderness rom-com comes The Children of the New Dawn - a cult run by Jeremiah (Linus Roache), who has eyes for Mandy and demands "Get me that girl!" to his followers.
+Panos Cosmatos (Beyond the Black Rainbow) directs Cage as Red, a lumberjack who lives with Mandy (Andrea Riseborough) in a remote cabin - an enviable co-existence that involves lazing under the stars and whispering sweet nothings.
+Before long, into this Prozaced wilderness rom-com comes The Children of the New Dawn - a cult run by Jeremiah (Linus Roache), who only has eyes for Mandy.

-After suiting up in their Frank Frazetta-inspired heavy metal armour, the cult descends on the couple's tranquil abode, overpowering Red, kidnapping Mandy and performing an acid wasp-sting ritual before posing the terrifying question, "Do you like The Carpenters?"
-Eventually Red breaks loose (just before all hell does) as the narrative dissolves like strong lysergic acid and begins invoking the aesthetic of fantasy novels and heavy metal imagery.
-As Red, Cage is gloriously and ferociously over-the-top, taking us along on one hell of a vengeance-seeking, tripping-balls-to-the-max path of bloodlust and spiritual salvation. - AT
+After suiting up in their Frank

+Frazetta-inspired heavy metal armour,

+the cult descends on the couple's

+tranquil abode, overpowering Red

+and kidnapping Mandy.
+Eventually

+Red breaks loose (just before all hell

+does) as the narrative dissolves like

+strong lysergic acid and begins invoking

+the aesthetic of fantasy novels and

+heavy metal imagery.
+As Red, Cage

+is gloriously and ferociously over-thetop, taking us along on one hell of a

+vengeance-seeking path of bloodlust

+and spiritual salvation. - AT